rehierl/abstract-properties/12-x-doctree-traversal/12-5-default-post-order/1-2-general-pattern.md

                  |-fc--| ... |-lc--|
 ```

-Note that recursive characteristic remains.
+Note that the recursive characteristic remains the same as with the pre-order
+traversal.
+That is, the scope of a node is still a sbustring to the document
+tree's (default) post-order trace.

 * `t(n), trace(n) := trace(fc) × ... × trace(lc) × n`
 * `trace(T) := trace(r)`